blogericg/nextgen-gallery/readme.txt

 * Fixed:   Compatibility issue with Topscorer Theme (344171)
 * Fixed:   Compatibility with Custom Post Types UI (1076)
 * Fixed:   Compatibility with jQuery.mmenu (1140)
+* Fixed:   Disable marketing additions for users with NextGEN Starter enabled
 * Fixed:   Error responses from the server when uploading images failed were not specific (1121)
 * Fixed:   Image rotation not reliable (1137)
 * Fixed:   Imagebrowser pagination broke on images with UTF8 characters in their title (1135)
-* Fixed:   Pagination missing ellipsis for missing page numbers (1099)
 * Fixed:   Shortcodes displaying albums did not appear in the order listed (1128)
 * Fixed:   Transient tracker was calling update_option() on every page (1074)